pimoroni/encoderwheel-python/examples/README.md

 ### Buttons
 [buttons.py](buttons.py)

-A demonstation of reading the 5 buttons on Encoder Wheel.
+A demonstration of reading the 5 buttons on Encoder Wheel.

 ### Encoder
 [encoder.py](encoder.py)

-A demonstation of reading the rotary dial of the Encoder Wheel breakout.
+A demonstration of reading the rotary dial of the Encoder Wheel breakout.

 ## LED Examples